DawidSac24/ContentManager/README.md

 ## 🚧 Development Status

-This project is currently in active development.
-Features and functionality may change as development progresses.
+This project is currently is mostly finished.
+Some major futures are planned to be added.

 # TODO